 Sen. Pete Domenici (R-NM), chairman of the Senate energy panel, also has urged the Bush White House to take steps to expand leasing in the 181 area, which is located off the Florida Panhandle and Alabama coasts.

-Energy Secretary Samuel Bodman earlier this month signaled that expanded development of the Outer Continental Shelf (OCS) was one of several proposals that the White House was considering to deal with high gas prices and restricted supply.
-The other proposals involve a Strategic Natural Gas Reserve and the Low-Income Home Energy Assistance Program.
+Energy Secretary Samuel Bodman last week signaled that expanded development of the Outer Continental Shelf (OCS) was one of several proposals that the White House was considering to deal with high gas prices and restricted supply.
+The other proposals dealt with a Strategic Natural Gas Reserve and the Low-Income Home Energy Assistance Program.